 - 6.6.2 Athletics Participation in Board sanctioned athletic programs will be on such terms and conditions as may be approved by the Board and any athletic association of which the Board is a member.
-Schools may establish terms and conditions for participation in such programs as long as school eligibility criteria are not inconsistent with system-wide eligibility or participation criteria, rules, regulations, or standards established by any athletic association of applicable law. - 6.6.3 Academic Ineligibility -The Board prescribes the following regulations for eligibility in this school system to participate in all extracurricular activities.
+Schools may establish terms and conditions for participation in such programs as long as school eligibility criteria are not inconsistent with system-wide eligibility or participation criteria, rules, regulations, or standards established by any athletic association or organization of which the Board is a member, or any rule, principle, or provision of applicable law. - 6.6.3 Academic Ineligibility -The Board prescribes the following regulations for eligibility in this school system to participate in all extracurricular activities.